IanWONeill/runescape-classic-client/docs/JagexArchive.md

-An archive file consists of an Archive structure which is immediately followed a concatenation of the (optionally compressed) contents of each file in the archive.
+An archive file consists of an Archive structure which is immediately followed by a concatenation of the (optionally compressed) contents of each file in the archive.

 ```
 Archive